ferrous-systems/wasm-training-2022/book/src/tutorial/web/wasm-bindgen.md

 That function essentially becomes your `start` function, which gets automatically called when you instantiate the WebAssembly module.

-Use this to set up a panic handler and logging.
+You would for example use this to set up a panic handler and logging.

 ```rust
 #[wasm_bindgen(start)]